bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

             window.draw(sprite, shader)

-      * A list of :class:`Vertex` objects.
+      * A list or a tuple of :class:`Vertex` objects.
 You must pass a :ref:`primitive type <primitive_types>` as a second argument, and can pass a :class:`Shader` or :class:`RenderStates` as a third argument.
 Example::